crunksensei/backupGUI/README.md

 **Backup single folders every x amount of time.**

 This is a very basic backup program thats great for game servers like minecraft or other items that need to have an x amount of copies.

+The source code for this is available as well as the installer. only for windows currently
+Built in electron

 ## Resources for using the app

 1. Select a source or origin folder.